se-edu/learningresources/contents/data/nosql/NoSQL.md

 Congratulations!
 You should have a good handle on mongoDB by now, and learnt how you would generally interact with NoSQL databases.

-If you're interested in learning more about mongoDB, I recommend going through the following topics in order in the above resources:
+If you're interested in learning more about mongoDB, I recommend going through the following topics in order:
 1. Indexes
 2. Schema validation
 3. Sharding (horizontal scaling)